We know that men find it very difficult to ask for help, and sometimes talking about their thoughts of suicide can be a

 If you are in need of urgent help, please visit your local walk in centre or A&E as soon as possible.

-You can also find immediate support by calling Samaritans or texting JP to 85258.
+You can also find immediate support by calling Samaritans or texting SHOUT to 85258.

 Request an assessment at James’ Place

 We accept self-referrals and referrals from GPs, mental health practitioners, and other voluntary organisations across Merseyside.
 If you feel our intervention might be beneficial, please request an assessment using the form below and email it to email@example.com

 A member of our team will get in touch with you as soon as possible and within 24 hours during working days.

 If you are a GP, mental health practitioner or voluntary organisation in London and you would like to refer a man to James’ Place, please download the referral form and fill it in with as much information as possible.
 Please email completed referral forms to firstname.lastname@example.org